26 conservatory ideas to add space and improve your outdoor connection

 Insulating a conservatory roof in this way will create a more welcoming room that doesn't fluctuate in temperature in summer and winter – while reducing energy wastage.

-16. Install blinds to keep your conservatory cool
+19. Install blinds to keep your conservatory cool in the day and warm at night

 Curtains don't often match the modern appearance of a conservatory and obstruct the views outside, but to make the most of your space, you will want to focus on adding conservatory blind ideas or window films to create shade, as well as privacy.